wiseman-timelord/AllTexConF04-Ps/README.md

 ### REQUIREMENTS
 - PowerShell =>4.0 (Win =>8.1, or get 5.1 Update) or Powershell Core =>7.
 - Installed Bethesda game, Skyrim (32), Skyrim SE, Fallout NV, Fallout 3, Fallout 4, StarField, any, version and mods, will be fine.
-- Library Requirements installed by `Setup-Installer.Bat`, ensure to allow `Setup-Installer.Bat` through firewall, if you have errors, try typing "Set-ExecutionPolicy RemoteSigned" in a powershell console that has admin.
+- Library Requirements installed by `Setup-Installer.Bat`, this includes currently, 7zr, BSArch, DirectXTex.
 - Git, required by installer for, "7za" and "DirectXTex".

 ### POSSIBILITIES